Notes on the Geography of Pakistan: Karimabad

 Taken from another angle to emphasize the step-terracing.

 The frailty of the system is suggested by the retreating valley wall, inevitably eating away at the land and livelihood of the villagers.
-The irrigation channel can't be seen but can be readily located by the sharp horizontal edge at the top of the greenery.
+The irrigation channel can't be seen but can be readily located at the sharp horizontal edge at the top of the greenery.

 Maintaining an irrigation channel.